Ohio Land and Cattle is located in East Central Ohio, near Cadiz. It consists of 8000 acres.

 Labor cost's money, and has risk.
 Two years ago, working bulls, I was kicked on the side of the knee, it popped out, went back in, high pain, and a year to heal.
 In the past 3 years, two animals ran past the sorter, into a bull gate and broke their neck.
 We quickly hang them, and process them.
 This cost's money.
 Had we not been working them, none of the above would have occurred.

 We have a registered herd and a commercial herd.
 We need the registered as we sell bulls, and registered females.
-There is a cost to the registered herd, as we need to check calves each day, weigh them, register them, and, the Angus Association seems to invent a new genetic defect each year, which requires DNA testing.
+There is a cost to the registered herd, as we need to check calves each day, weigh them and register them.
+The Angus Association seems to invent a new genetic defect each year, which requires DNA testing.
 This is $18 per head, plus labor.
 And, there are machinery costs in this checking cattle, bearings, axles, drive shafts, fuel, etc..
 Two cattle have had a defect in 10 years.
-(The Angus Association owns a testing facility, HMM.)

 The commercial herd supplies our grass finished beef customers, no tagging, no weighing, little labor, i.e., drive thru and check calves every week.
 We must have both registered and commercial, however, we will build the commercial herd more as we go, and get the same money.